Sweet Virginia

 The version of the song that the band re-recorded for Stripped is featured in Martin Scorsese's 1995 film Casino.
 The original recording is played over the closing credits of Rian Johnson's 2019 film Knives Out.

 History

-"Sweet Virginia" is an acoustic song that is thought to be influenced by Gram Parsons and the drug-fueled atmosphere of Nellcôte, where the album was mostly recorded during a series of chaotic recording sessions.
+"Sweet Virginia" is an acoustic song that is thought to have been influenced by Gram Parsons and by the drug-fueled atmosphere of Nellcôte, where the album was mostly recorded during a series of chaotic recording sessions.
 The lyrics allude to drug use and pills and low-grade heroin (“drop your reds, drop your greens and blues”, "I hid the speed inside my shoe", and "got to scrape that shit right off your shoes").

+In a 1973 Crawdaddy interview, Parsons said that he 'didn't work with the Stones that much.
+I did a few things with them...like with "Wild Horses", "Dead Flowers", and "Sweet Virginia"...I sang on "Sweet Virginia".
+Gram thought that he 'sort of did' turn the Stones on to a more basic consideration of country.

+Reception

+Classic Rock History critic Matthew Pollard rated "Sweet Virginia" as the Rolling Stones' 4th best deep cut, calling it "a pretty little Country-inspired work of genius that’s thought-provoking and inspiring as it is a real crowd-pleasing sing-along."

 Legal problems

 After the release of Exile on Main St., Allen Klein sued the Rolling Stones for breach of settlement because "Sweet Virginia" and four other songs on the album were composed while Jagger and Richards were under contract with Klein's company ABKCO Records.
 ABKCO acquired publishing rights to these songs, giving it a share of the royalties from Exile on Main St..
 Additionally, ABKCO was able to publish another album consisting of previously released Rolling Stones songs, More Hot Rocks (Big Hits & Fazed Cookies).